aws-samples/aws-online-data-migration-workshop/module4/README.md

 We now need to create SFTP users that will be allowed to log into the SFTP service and access files in S3.
-When we create the user we have to attach an IAM role that defines what data the user will be able to access in S3 (we defined this role and policy in Step 2 - myAWSTransferUserRole
+When we create the user we have to attach an IAM role that defines what data the user will be able to access in S3 (we defined this role and policy in the previous steps as - myAWSTransferUserRole)

 AWS Transfer is responsible for authenticating the user based on their SSH key and then authorises them based on the attached IAM Role and policy

-1. From the AWS console, at the top of the screen, click **Services** and type & select **AWS Transfer for SFTP**
+1. From the AWS console, at the top of the screen, click **Services** and type & select **AWS Transfer Family**

-2. Click on the SFTP server that you created in Task 3
+2. Click on the SFTP server that you created

 3. Under Users Click on **Add User**